-Aera employee joins judging panel at the first Greenfield Union School District in-person science fair held in two years
+Aera employee joins judging panel at Greenfield Union School District in Kern County’s first in-person science fair held in two years

 Greenfield Union School District personnel kept their fingers crossed hoping that this year’s science fair would proceed as normally as possible for participants, and it seemed to work.

 About 90 elementary through middle-school students presented their projects in-person to a panel of expert judges including an Aera Energy employee—masked and appropriately distanced following a cancelled fair in 2020, a remote event in early 2021.
 District administrators, teachers and employees from local companies including Aera Energy made up the panel.

 “Our district employees and administrators have a great understanding of the scientific method and process but working professionals certainly have a greater knowledge of the actual science,” said Annika Bowser, an academic coach at Granite Pointe Elementary School, and coordinator of this year’s science fair.
 “Having companies like Aera step in and provide expert judges, elevates the importance of the event, and makes our students feel special knowing they have real scientists judging their projects, asking questions, and expressing interest in their projects.
 It is very beneficial to our students, especially those in middle school.”